Attleboro High School

-Attleboro High School is a public high school located in Attleboro, Massachusetts.
+Attleboro High School is a public high school in Attleboro, Massachusetts, United States.
 The school is located at 1 Blue Pride Way.
-The school has an approximate student enrollment of 1,750 students in grades 9–12.
-The school's mascot is the Bombardiers, known formally as the Blue Bombardiers and the school colors are Royal Blue, Silver, and White.
+It has an approximate student enrollment of 1,750 students in grades 9–12.
+The school's teams are known as the Blue Bombardiers, and the school colors are Royal Blue, Silver, and White.

 In August 2022, the district completed construction on a new million, 475000 sqft building to replace the former building previously located at 100 Rathbun Willard Drive.
 As of November 17, 2022, the "Blue Bombardiers" has been redesigned.

+In 2025, Craig Levis was the principal of Attleboro High School, following the resignation of Kate Campbell.
+As of 2026, the principal is Colby Young.

 Demographics

-For the 2023–2024 school year the demographic profile of the enrollment is as follows:
+For the 2023–2024 school year, the demographic profile of the enrollment was as follows: